justintaddei/vue-haptic/README.md

 // ...
 ```

-A pointer-events polyfill is recomended to be used alongside `vue-haptic` to support older browsers.
+A `pointer-events` polyfill is recommended to be used alongside `vue-haptic` to support older browsers.
 PEP is good choice: https://github.com/jquery/PEP

 ## Usage